TradeMe/angular-master-class-exercises/redux/step-1-redux-emulator.md

 2. Update the **VoterComponent** to dispatch actions
     * Dispatch VoteActions using plain objects with a `type` property

-3. Update `AppStore::reducer` to modify the store state for YES/NO actions.
+3. Update `VoterStore::reducer` to modify the store state for YES/NO actions.
     > Make sure you return a new state object instead of mutating the existing object!

 4. See how the StatusComponent vote count changes as the vote buttons are clicked.